tuongphantrue/tech-price-mailer/README.md

 trend line (see below).
 The thumbnail, name, and price all link to the product's page where one was found, falling back to the category page otherwise.

+Not every retailer has every category - most have all 8, but **ThinkPro** only has RAM/SSD/Laptop/Monitor (they don't sell VGA, Mainboard, or PSU as separate PC-building components; they're a laptop/gadget retailer rather than a PC-parts one).
+The full list of category URLs per retailer lives in `RETAILER_DEFAULTS` near the top of the script - each is also individually overridable via an environment variable, e.g.
+`HACOM_VGA_URL`, following the same `<RETAILER>_<CATEGORY>_URL` pattern
+as the RAM/SSD/Laptop examples further down this README.

 ## One-time setup (~5 minutes)